.jpg)

 How To Sign Up For Medicare

 Social Security manages Medicare.
 You can sign up for Medicare in many ways, but we recommend doing so through the www.ssa.gov online portal.
-You can also schedule an appointment with Social Security over the phone or in person.
-However, these options often take longer than the online application.
-If you have elected Social Security before age 65, you will automatically be signed up for Medicare.
+You also can schedule an appointment with Social Security over the phone or in person, but those options often take longer than the online application.
+If you elected to take Social Security before age 65, you will automatically be signed up for Medicare.

 We have helped hundreds of people sign up for Medicare correctly each year and are happy to help you do the same!
-Please schedule an appointment with one of our trusted brokers today to guide you through the process and make it easy.
+Please schedule an appointment with one of our trusted brokers today to guide you through the process and make it as easy as possible.
+Or call our Toms River office at 848-226-6897.

 Medicare Supplements (or Medigap) plans help eliminate your Out-of-Pocket Hospital and Medical costs under Original Medicare for a reasonable monthly premium.